GingerGraham/pine-ridge-bootstrap/pine-ridge-waf/pine-ridge-waf-bootstrap.md

 # Check if vault password is set properly
 sudo cat /etc/pine-ridge-waf-vault-pass

+# Check vault file permissions and group membership
+ls -la /etc/pine-ridge-waf-vault-pass
+groups

 # If you see "VAULT_PASSWORD_NOT_SET", run the script in interactive mode:
 curl -sSL https://raw.githubusercontent.com/GingerGraham/pine-ridge-bootstrap/main/pine-ridge-waf/bootstrap.sh | bash -s -- --interactive https://github.com/GingerGraham/pine-ridge-waf.git

+# If you get permission denied errors:
+# 1. Check if you're in the waf-vault group: groups
+# 2. If not in the group, log out and back in, or run: newgrp waf-vault
+# 3. If still having issues, check file permissions: ls -la /etc/pine-ridge-waf-vault-pass
 ```

 **Interactive Mode Not Working:**